 Jigsaw Escape Rooms recently relocated and is now at 2 ByWard Market Square, right next to Zak’s Diner.
 The new location is outstanding as is decorated with an industrial theme in the waiting room which has bar tables with a few classic board games like snakes and ladders and chinese checkers for your group to play before you enter your room.

-Currently Jigsaw Escape Rooms has 3 rooms, cabin (you wake up in a locked in mysterious cabin which you discover is a killer’s lair and you need to escape), CSI (working as a crime scene investigator you need to solve the crime and escape the criminal before you become the next victim), and heist (you are part of an elite crime syndicate but you get double-crossed when stealing diamonds, and you need to break in and get the diamonds back).
+Currently, Jigsaw Escape Rooms has 3 rooms, cabin (you wake up in a locked-in a mysterious cabin which you discover is a killer’s lair and you need to escape), CSI (working as a crime scene investigator you need to solve the crime and escape the criminal before you become the next victim), and heist (you are part of an elite crime syndicate but you get double-crossed when stealing diamonds, and you need to break in and get the diamonds back).

 I tried heist, where my team took on the role of thieves trying to get $10,000,000 worth of in diamonds from a safe house.
 The room itself was well designed, without relying on much technology, but offered a cohesive story with a variety of fun puzzles to solve.
 Unlike the standard room size of 6 people at many other escape rooms, here you can have up to 7 in the room which is nice if you want to include an extra friend.